 - Average workers' compensation costs among the nation’s lowest

-Virginia is ranked No.4 in Forbes and No. 4 by CNBC in their Best States for Business studies.
-The Commonwealth also ranked No. 1 in the Forbes study for regulatory environment, which looks at labor regulations, tax incentives, health insurance mandates, and occupational licensing.
+Virginia is ranked No. 1 by CNBC and No.4 by Forbes in their Best States for Business studies.
+The Commonwealth also ranked No. 3 in the Forbes study for regulatory environment, which looks at labor regulations, tax incentives, health insurance mandates, and occupational licensing.

 Chinese Companies with Virginia Locations